bemorr/bunq-msg-app/BUNQ_CHAT_CHECKLIST.md

 ## Required:

 - [x] The users and messages should be stored in a simple SQLite database.
-- [x] communication between the client and server should happen over a simple RESTful JSON API over HTTP(s) (which may be periodically refreshed to poll for new messages).
+- [x] Communication between the client and server should happen over a simple RESTful JSON API over HTTP(s) (which may be periodically refreshed to poll for new messages).
 - [x] users should be identified by some token, username or ID in the HTTP messages and the database.

 ## Not Required.